-- Secure the student's residence as a potential source of information and evidence.
-It may be necessary to instigate a room search; - · Advise family members about support services; - Advise parents/family members to maintain a log that records information about all visitors and callers; - Assign a liaison to ensure that family members are provided with information and support; - Obtain and examine e-mail records.
+- Continue to verify when, where, and by whom the missing student was last seen; - Interview individuals who may have had contact with the student prior to the disappearance; - Secure the student's residence as a potential source of information and evidence.
+It may be necessary to instigate a room search; - Advise family members about support services; - Advise parents/family members to maintain a log that records information about all visitors and callers; - Assign a liaison to ensure that family members are provided with information and support; - Obtain and examine e-mail records.
 Monitor instant messaging and chat room activity.